maxpatiiuk/github-resolver/README.md

 g https://github.com/specify/specify7/blob/production/README.md
 ```

-Note, this script would not change the current branch
+> Note, this script would not change the current branch as that could lead to
+> loss of uncommitted changes